-64. Disqualification - A person may not be appointed as a returning officer, or as staff of the returning officer pursuant to these rules, if that person is -
+64. 64.
+Disqualification - A person may not be appointed as a returning officer, or as staff of the returning officer pursuant to these rules, if that person is - election.

-- . (a) a member of the corporation,
+- (a) a member of the corporation,

-- . (b) an employee of the corporation,
+- (b) an employee of the corporation,

-- . (c) a director of the corporation, or
+- (c) a director of the corporation, or

-- . (d) employed by or on behalf of a person who has been nominated for election.
+(d) employed by or on behalf of a person who has been nominated for event - If industrial action, or some other unforeseen event, results in a delay in -

-65. Delay in postal service through industrial action or unforeseen event - the returning officer may extend the time between the publication of the notice of the poll and the close of the poll, with the agreement of the Regulator.
+65. 65.
+Delay in postal service through industrial action or unforeseen the returning officer may extend the time between the publication of the notice of the poll and the close of the poll, with the agreement of the Regulator.